OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-18.md

 Moses listened to his father-in-law and did everything he suggested.

 ## Exodus 18:25
-He chose capable men from all Israel and made them leaders of the people, officials over thousands, hundreds, fifties, and tens.
+He selected capable men from all Israel and appointed them as leaders of the people, officials over thousands, hundreds, fifties, and tens.

 ## Exodus 18:26
 They judged the people at all times.
 They brought the difficult cases to Moses, but decided the simple ones themselves.